Andrew Roberts

 Andrew Roberts articulates this playground through objects, digital animations and poems that build obscure and cryptic references among themselves.
 If Niven catalyzes his concern about the oil crisis and air pollution into fantasy stories, Roberts questions how to continue building on it.
 Faced with the exploitation of human bodies and mining of rare minerals shipped to the technology industry, how can we play with environmental fantasies to name the digital as something material?

-Necromancer, House of Chappaz, Valencia, installation view
+Necromancer, Installation view at House of Chappaz, Barcelona, 2022.

-Excalibur Resources Ltd. (The sun was warm and bright, and here they sat on the biggest corpse in the world), 2022, digital prints on aluminium cutouts 120 × 210 cm (47 1⁄4 × 82 1⁄2 in)
+Excalibur Resources Ltd. (The sun was warm and bright, and here they sat on the biggest corpse in the world), 2022.
+Digital prints on aluminium cutouts.
+120 × 210 cm — 47 1⁄4 × 82 1⁄2 in.

-Alien Metals Ltd., 2022, digital prints on aluminium cutouts 43 × 66 cm (17 × 26 in)
+Alien Metals Ltd., 2022.
+Digital prints on aluminium cutouts.
+43 × 66 cm — 17 × 26 in.

-Silver Viper Minerals, 2022, digital prints on aluminium cutouts 440 × 90 cm (15 3⁄4 × 35 1⁄2 in)
+Silver Viper Minerals, 2022.
+Digital prints on aluminium cutouts.
+440 × 90 cm — 15 3⁄4 × 35 1⁄2 in.

-Harvest Gold Corporation, 2022, digital prints on aluminium cutouts, 40 × 100 cm (15 3⁄4 × 39 1⁄4 in)
+Harvest Gold Corporation, 2022.
+Digital prints on aluminium cutouts, 40 × 100 cm — 15 3⁄4 × 39 1⁄4 in.

-Commander Resources Ltd. (Red), 2022, digital prints on aluminium cutouts and stainless steel bolts, 355 × 35 cm (139 3⁄4 × 13 3⁄4 in)
+Commander Resources Ltd. (red), 2022.
+Digital print on aluminium cutout and stainless steel bolts.
+45 × 35 cm — 17 ¾ × 13 3⁄4 in.

-Necromancer, House of Chappaz, Barcelona, installation view
+Necromancer, Installation view at House of Chappaz, Barcelona, 2022.

-Necromancer, House of Chappaz, Valencia, installation view
+Necromancer, Installation view at House of Chappaz, Valencia, 2022.